The glamorous Le Train Bleu will change the way you think about train stations forever

 Slow down and smell the … historic stone of the Gare de Lyon

 But before you rush into this monumental turn-of-the-century train station, stop.
-Look around you.
+Look around at the Gare de Lyon.
 The Art Nouveau-style Gare de Lyon was constructed for the World Exposition of 1900, along with other made-to-impress buildings such as the Grand Palais and Petit Palais (now art museums).

 Check out the graceful archways and lofty 64-metre clock tower that could be Big Ben’s blond sister.
 See?
 You’ve just done something cultural and you didn’t even have to go to a museum.